mozman/ezdxf/docs/source/concepts/extents_limits.rst

 Sets an invisible rectangular boundary in the drawing area that can limit the grid display and limit clicking or entering point locations.
-The default limits for paper space layouts is defined by the paper size.
+The default limits for paperspace layouts is defined by the paper size.

 The layout from above after the :code:`ZOOM all` command: